How to Write a Resume: Guide & Examples

 Stick to a clean, simple format with standard headings to ensure your resume is readable by both ATS and humans.
 Tailor your content to each job description to showcase your fit.

-A customized resume makes a stronger, more targeted impression and increases your chances of passing ATS and AI-powered resume screening systems.
+A customized resume makes a stronger, more targeted impression and improves your chances of ranking well in ATS searches and performing well in AI-powered resume screening systems.

 Tailoring your resume to fit the specific job you’re applying for is crucial and showcases your most relevant experiences and achievements while demonstrating you understand the employer’s needs.